CloudNationHQ/az-cn-module-tf-acr/README.md

 ## Notes

 For agent pool tasks, a personal access token with the repo scope is required

-The configuration is aligned with enterprise-scale principles, favoring centralized private dns zones in combination with private endpoints.
-Nonetheless, there is still the option to create a decentralized one

 Using a dedicated module, we've developed a naming convention for resources that's based on specific regular expressions for each type, ensuring correct abbreviations and offering flexibility with multiple prefixes and suffixes